Search

 Dr. Anderson required at least 250-500 words of summary, which is about right.
 You don’t have to reproduce the whole book in your notes – and you won’t have if you’ve followed my recommendations above.

-The next step is to speak about what you’ve studied.
+The next step after summarizing your reading in writing is to speak about what you’ve studied.

 I know not everyone has many connections willing to listen to you ramble on about what you’re reading.
 But you don’t need to have a listener in order to benefit from verbalizing what you’ve read.